 The uncomfortable fact for news outlets in the West is that the platform which stands the best chance of making that work is, in fact, Facebook.
 Between their core app, Messenger, WhatsApp and Instagram, Facebook holds the attention of the vast majority of us.
-Aside from the problems they’re facing convincing teenagers to sign up, what Facebook lacks is any established form of payment system.
+Until recently, what Facebook has lacked is any established form of payment system.

 Of course, this glosses over the huge damage Facebook has done to its relationship with publishers over the past year.
 Few organisations would be foolish enough to come running back to them with more vague promises of revenue, so it’s likely to be individual content creators who see the benefits of these types of trials first.

-Let’s not forget that Facebook is looking to woo Twitch creators with promises of revenue on the platform, should this ‘Watch’ feature ever be rolled out anywhere past the US.
+Let’s not forget that Facebook is looking to woo Twitch creators with promises of revenue on the platform, with multi-million dollar deals for well-known gamers on the table.
 It will have tipping systems in place soon enough if it wants to become a serious competitor to Twitch.